jaols/PSJumpStart/README.md

 ## Practical usage

 Have a look in the `PSJumpStart.dfp`file (in the module folder) using a text editor.
 Those are the least significant default settings.
-Use them to set your preferred configuration.
+Use them to set your preferred configurations (see `$PSDefaultParameterValues` for details).

+### How to debug

+The problem; If you are calling a function in a loaded module and want to see the results from `Write-Verbose` you need to add `-Verbose:$VerbosePrefererence` in the arguments for the call.
+By using  `dfp` files you may activate debug mode for whatever part you need.

+#### Global debugging

+Edit the PSJumpStart module `dfp`file to activate debug mode for ALL scripts, modules and function calls: set `*:Verbose=$true`in the file.
+The next execution session will activate verbose mode across the board.

+#### Script debugging

 To debug your script as well as get `Write-Verbose`printouts from ALL used modules and functions;